2008–09 Stoke City F.C. season: March

-Abdoulaye Faye was ruled out of the match against Aston Villa meaning that an unfamiliar back pairing of Sonko and Higginbotham started.
-In the first half Villa dominated and it became only a matter of time before they scored, it came on the stroke of half time through Bulgarian Stiliyan Petrov.
-Sorensen injured himself trying to save Petrov's goal and was replaced at half time by Simonsen.
-Stoke were improved second half but couldn't score the equaliser, and the game looked finished after 80 minutes as John Carew fired Villa in to a 2–0 lead.
+Abdoulaye Faye was ruled out of the match against Aston Villa, meaning that an unfamiliar back pairing of Sonko and Higginbotham started.
+In the first half, Villa dominated and it became only a matter of time before they scored; it came on the stroke of half-time through Bulgarian Stiliyan Petrov.
+Sørensen injured himself trying to save Petrov's goal and was replaced at half-time by Simonsen.
+Stoke improved in second half but couldn't score the equaliser, and the game looked finished after 80 minutes as John Carew fired Villa into a 2–0 lead.
 Stoke continued to push forward though and went close through Shawcross and Whelan who hit the post, Stoke did pull one back in the 88th minute when Shawcross headed in a cross from Beattie.
-Remarkably Stoke managed to score again in the final minute as Glenn Whelan's volley beat Brad Friedel to claim an unlikely 2–2 draw.
+Stoke managed to score again in the final minute as Glenn Whelan's volley beat Brad Friedel to claim an unlikely 2–2 draw.

-Bolton were next opponents for Stoke and should have taken the lead through Elmander after 11 minutes.
-City responded in cynical fashion though and took the lead with their first chance of the game just three minutes later.
-Gary Megson's side failed to deal with Abdoulaye Faye's long ball forward and Whelan nipped in to head the ball through to Beattie, and he made no mistake from ten yards by easily placing the ball past the helpless Jussi Jaaskelainen.
+Bolton were Stoke's next opponents and should have taken the lead through Johan Elmander after 11 minutes.
+City responded in clinical fashion and took the lead with their first chance of the game just three minutes later, through James Beattie.
 Both sides continued to create and miss chances as the game became an entertaining affair.
-Stoke sealed the win when Fuller took advantage of Wanderers failing to clear a Delap throw in.
+Stoke sealed the win when Fuller took advantage of Wanderers failing to clear a Delap throw-in.

-Stoke made the trip to Goodison Park for the first time since 1985 still looking for their first away win in the Premier League.
+Stoke made the trip to Goodison Park for the first time since 1985, still looking for their first away win in the Premier League.
 The Toffees took control early on and goals from Brazilian Jô and Joleon Lescott gave the home side a 2–0 half-time lead.
-Stoke responded in the second half through a Shawcross header and came close to getting an equaliser but Marouane Fellaini made the points safe for Everton in added time.
+Stoke responded in the second half through a Shawcross header and came close to getting an equaliser, but Marouane Fellaini made the points safe for Everton in added time.

 Stoke then faced Middlesbrough in a relegation clash at the Britannia Stadium.
-It was a scrappy encounter and with the game seemingly destined for a draw Stoke scored through Shawcross via a Delap throw to give Stoke a vital three points and leave Boro rooted in the bottom three.
+It was a scrappy encounter and, with the game seemingly destined for a draw, Stoke scored through Shawcross via a Delap throw to give Stoke a vital three points and leave Boro rooted in the bottom three.